Ahtenus/minecraft-init/readme.markdown

 		chmod 755 /etc/init.d/minecraft
 		update-rc.d minecraft defaults

-2. Mount a ramdisk or use the one premounted at `/dev/shm/`
+2. Mount a ramdisk or use the one already mounted at `/dev/shm/`

-3. Rename your world dir to diskworld and symlink the ramdisk in instead.
+3. Move your worlds to the folder you specified in WORLDSTORAGE

-		cd ~/minecraft
-		mv world diskworld
-		ln -s /dev/shm/world world

 4. Edit crontab